Learn how to roast in the oven like a pro by following these trusted guidelines for succulent meat and richly browned vegetables.

 But the main reason meat should rest is to allow the juices to redistribute.
 If you slice into a roast chicken or beef roast immediately upon pulling it out of the oven, all the juices would pour out onto the platter, and the resulting meat would be dry.

-We follow the U.S. Department of Agriculture's guidelines for cooking poultry to internal temperature of 165° and for reheating fully cooked ham to 140°.
-For some beef, lamb, pork, and game cuts, however, we prefer cooking to lower temperatures than the USDA recommends because it produces juicier results.
-If you are pregnant, older, have a compromised immune system, or are serving to children, follow the USDA's recommendation to cook beef or lamb to a minimum of 145°, and pork and game to 160°.
+We follow the U.S. Department of Agriculture's guidelines for cooking poultry to internal temperature of 165° .
+For pork and reheating fully cooked ham, the internal temperature should be 145°.
+For some beef, lamb, and game cuts, however, we prefer cooking to lower temperatures than the USDA recommends because it produces juicier results.
+If you are pregnant, older, have a compromised immune system, or are serving to children, follow the USDA's recommendation to cook beef or lamb to a minimum of 145°, and game to 160°.